JoseRoca/AfxNova/docs/Databases/ADO Classes /CAdoRecordset Class.md

 ' // Open the recordset
 DIM pRecordset AS CAdoRecordset
-DIM cvSource AS CBSTR = "SELECT * FROM Publishers"
-DIM hr AS HRESULT = pRecordset.Open(cvSource, pConnection, adOpenKeyset, adLockOptimistic, adCmdText)
+DIM dwsSource AS DWSTRING = "SELECT * FROM Publishers" pRecordset.Open(dwsSource, pConnection, adOpenKeyset, adLockOptimistic, adCmdText)

 ' // Save the recordset as XML
 DIM wszFileName AS WSTRING * MAX_PATH = "Publishers.xml"